onyx-platform/onyx/doc/user-guide/environment.md

 ##### ZooKeeper clustering

 Running a ZooKeeper cluster is a requirement for a lot of fault tolerant systems.
 See [this link](http://zookeeper.apache.org/doc/r3.1.2/zookeeperStarted.html) for getting set up.
-I won't go into detail since this is particular common set up.
+I won't go into detail since this is a particularly common set up.

 ###### Example